1poundboneless skinless chicken breastcut in half horizontally

 Set up a breading station with three bowls.
 Place the all-purpose flour into one bowl.
 Beat the eggs and 1 1/2 tablespoons of water together very well, and pour into a second bowl.
-Place panko breadcrumbs into the third bowl.
+Place the panko breadcrumbs into the third bowl.

-Coat the chicken as follows: Place in the flour then shake off any excess.
-Dip into the egg wash, coat well, then shake off any excess.
-Dredge in Panko breadcrumbs.
-Place the coated chicken on a wire rack.
+Coat the chicken as follows: Place the chicken into the flour and shake off any excess.
+Dip into the egg wash, coat well, and shake off any excess.
+Dredge in the panko breadcrumbs.

 Add the chicken to the pan and cook for 1 to 2 minutes, just until the crust sets.

 When the chicken is fully cooked, cut into thin strips that you can pick up with chopsticks.
-Serve with rice, tonkatsu sauce, or your favorite brown sauce.